 - Keep bug bombs away from ignition sources and pilot lights: You should always keep bug bombs at least 6 feet away from gas or electrical appliances, like your refrigerator or air conditioner, so that they don’t accidentally explode and start a fire.

-- Notify others to not enter your home: If you use a bug bomb while a family member or roommate is away, notify them not to enter your home by texting them, calling them, and placing a visible note on the front door.
+- Notify others not to enter your home: If you use a bug bomb while a family member or roommate is away, notify them not to enter your home by texting them, calling them, and placing a visible note on the front door.

 - Air out your home: When you return to your house, open your doors and windows so that any remaining fumes are safely ventilated.
 You can also place fans in doorways and on windows to air out the space.